Uchechukwu-Mark/HR_Data_Analysis/README.md

 2. **Salary and Compensation:** Exploring salary distribution among employees and examining the compensation structure.

 **Data Cleaning:**
 Data cleaning is a crucial step in this analysis.
-It involved formatting columns appropriately, and creating new columns such as "active_status" to calculate the current number of active employees as of 2023.
+It involved formatting columns appropriately and creating new columns such as "active_status_2023" to calculate the current number of active employees as of 2023 and various other columns.

 **Analytical Insights:**

 *Employee Demographics:*
-- Out of a total of 4,968 employees recruited by the HR department, 51.2% are male, and 49.8% are female.
+- Out of a total of 4,968 employees ever recruited by the HR department, 51.2% are male, and 49.8% are female.
 - Currently, 50.2% of the total employees are actively employed in the organization, while 49.8% are no longer working for the company.

 *Salary and Compensation:*